tonyruizo/TanitiTourism/README.md

 # Tanitian Website Prototype

 Most of the text content is provided by WGU, but I've added additional text for the demo.

 Originally an HTML/CSS Prototype for the class submittion, later transformed this into a Blazor App and made few changes along the way for the user and my personal experience.

 This website is deployed on Azure Static Web Apps.

 ## Features

-- Component-based UI with Blazor.
+- Component-based UI, and Forms with Blazor.

 ## Tech Stack

 - Blazor WebAssembly
-- C#
-- CSS, Bootstrap
+- C#, CSS, Bootstrap

 ## Trademarks